 May 12, 2017 | Atlanta, GA

-On May 15, 2017, an international group – from countries including the United States, Bolivia, Colombia, and a dozen countries in Africa – will gather at Georgia Tech’s Global Learning Center for a week to participate in the certificate program in Health & Humanitarian Supply Chain Management (HHSCM) offered by Georgia Tech’s Center for Health & Humanitarian Systems (CHHS).
-The participants’ admirable passion for their work has motivated them to seek systematic approaches toward improving the efficiency and effectiveness of their organizations, positively impacting the beneficiaries they serve.
-This year’s participants represent corporate, government, and nongovernmental organizations such as the Carter Center, the Centers for Disease Control and Prevention (CDC), the Federal Emergency Management Agency (FEMA), the Gambian Red Cross, Médecins Sans Frontières/Doctors Without Borders (MSF), Task Force for Global Health, UNICEF, U.S. Agency International Development (USAID) Office of Food for Peace, United Nations Population Fund (UNFPA), and local governments in African countries.
+On May 15, 2017, practitioners from 17 different countries, including the Bolivia, Colombia, Pakistan, the United States and a dozen countries in Africa, gathered at Georgia Tech’s Global Learning Center for a week to participate in the certificate program in Health & Humanitarian Supply Chain Management (HHSCM) offered by Georgia Tech’s Center for Health & Humanitarian Systems (CHHS).
+The participants’ admirable passion for their work motivated them to seek systematic approaches toward improving the efficiency and effectiveness of their organizations, positively impacting the beneficiaries they serve.

-The certificate program in HHSCM consists of three courses: Pre-planning Strategy for Health and Humanitarian Organizations, Tactical Decision Making in Public Health and Humanitarian Response, and Systems Operations in Health and Humanitarian Response.
+The certificate program consists of three courses (2 days each): Pre-planning Strategy for Health and Humanitarian Organizations, Tactical Decision Making in Public Health and Humanitarian Response, and Systems Operations in Health and Humanitarian Response.
 Topics include distribution network design, strategies for managing inventory and uncertainty, resource allocation, and systems dynamics related to a broad range of activities including preparing, responding to, and recovery from disasters and health emergencies, as well as ongoing efforts in strengthening and managing health systems.

-This year, 11 scholarships have been awarded to HHSCM program participants representing nine countries.
-Scholarship support comes from benefactors including the UPS Foundation, Pete Quinones, Andrea Laliberte (IE 1982, MSIE 1984), and Richard “Rick” Zalesky Jr. (CE 1978) and Charlene Zalesky (HS 1977).
+10 scholarships were awarded to HHSCM program applicants representing 7 countries.
+Scholarship support comes from benefactors including the UPS Foundation, Pete Quinones, and Richard “Rick” Zalesky Jr. (CE 1978) and Charlene Zalesky (HS 1977).
 The courses are led by CHHS co-directors Pinar Keskinocak, ISyE William W. George Chair, and Julie Swann, ISyE Harold R. and Mary Anne Nash Professor.
-Guest instructors include former CHHS co-director Özlem Ergun, associate professor at Northeastern University, and Paulo Gonçalves, professor at University of Lugano.
+Guest instructors include former CHHS co-director Özlem Ergun, associate professor at Northeastern University, Sheereen Brown from the Task Force for Global Health, John Bartholdi, The Manhattan Associates/Dabbiere Chair in the School of Industrial and Systems Engineering at Georgia Tech and Co-Executive Director of the Georgia Tech Logistics Innovation & Research Center in Panama, and Paulo Gonçalves, professor at University of Lugano.

-For further information on the Certificate in Health & Humanitarian Supply Chain Management, visit https://chhs.gatech.edu/professional-education.
-For information about applying for a scholarship, visit https://hhls.scl.gatech.edu/.
+For further information on the Certificate in Health & Humanitarian Supply Chain Management, please visit: https://chhs.gatech.edu/professional-education.

 Click image to view larger version